wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.11.19 =
+Fixed bug that prevented new Referers from being visible on the Widget and added a feature to reset and reverify Links Status.

 = 1.1.11.18 =
 Added CURL call to fix new verification on servers that do not support file_get_contents.